 I can confirm that this matter was dealt with formally, with a formal investigation and formal action being taken internally.
 The company is not at liberty for reasons of confidentiality to disclose to you the exact nature of the action taken.

-I refute your claims that [Your name] have been victimised as a result of raising this matter with his line manager.
-[Your name] has not raised a grievance or any concerns formally with his line manager or a member of the HR team prior to him being notified of his role being at risk of redundancy.
+I refute your claims that [client name] has been victimised as a result of raising this matter with his line manager.
+[Client name] has not raised a grievance or any concerns formally with his line manager or a member of the HR team prior to him being notified of his role being at risk of redundancy.

-In relation to cancelling [Your name]’s visa, could you please provide a copy of the visa (Bahrain and/or Abha) and details of the sponsor including contact name, telephone number and address.
+In relation to cancelling [client name]’s visa, could you please provide a copy of the visa (Bahrain and/or Abha) and details of the sponsor including contact name, telephone number and address.

 The contract with [Company name] has always been run from the Khobar office and never in Dubai.
 Therefore there is no change to this situation, there is no role and this is not a TUPE situation.

 During the consultation process, the role in.
-Abu Dhabi was discussed with [Your name] on a number of occasions and whilst details of the role were still being finalised, he made it clear to me that he was “wanting to move on” and “return to Canada” and to “draw a line underneath this”.
+Abu Dhabi was discussed with [client name] on a number of occasions and whilst details of the role were still being finalised, he made it clear to me that he was “wanting to move on” and “return to [his country of origin] ” and to “draw a line underneath this”.
 At no stage did he say that he wanted to be considered for this role as he wanted to focus on “moving on” from [Employer].

 To conclude, the Company refutes all your claims and has provided a response oran explanation to the points you have raised in your letter.